yowainwright/developer-ci-benefits/README.md

 ### Context

-This talk is aimed at developers who write code using JavaScript.
+This talk is aimed at developers interest in CI benefits.
 It describes how CI works with examples for  getting started with CI.
 It touches on different tooling and options available for CI.
 It connects implementation on CI and ways to save time for developers and money for companies.

 ### Goals